top of page

 5. Data flows through the Lucit Moderation Engine and Ad Approval System

-Lucit Moderation and Approvals Operators may elect to enable pre-approvals of Lucit generated images within the Lucit application.
+Lucit Moderation and Approvals Operators (Media Owners) may elect to enable pre-approvals of Lucit generated images within the Lucit application.
 This option allows designated users at an operator to approve images before they are eligible to be presented to the down-level players.
 This option helps to reduce skips and to provide a unified experience for the end user.
 With Lucit Approvals, operators can view, in real-time, any creative updates made to campaigns that are running on their boards.
 We provide flexible options to automate the workflows.
 For instance, an operator may elect to approve all creatives that are generated by specific data feeds, but then require approvals for ads that have been updated by a human, or, ads that were generated by a human interaction.
 Alternatively, a user may elect to trust specific app users and allow their creatives through without approval.

 Approval Run State Each operator can set an “Approval Run” state to be one of the following